-For PICC lines, the doctor threads a line along your arm’s vein until the line on your chest forms a large vein.
-An anesthetic is given to numb the area.
+For PICC lines, the doctor threads the catheter through your vein until it reaches near your heart, where the blood vessels get much larger and sturdier.
+This is simply so that any irritation from the medications does not damage the thinner, more fragile parts of your vein (in your arm).
+Before placing the catheter, an anesthetic is given to numb the area.
 After this, you will have an x-ray.
-The x-ray is done to check whether it is in the right position.
+The x-ray is done to check whether the catheter is in the right position.

 There are various ways of maintaining a PICC line.
-A dressing that is changed every week helps to hold the PICC line in place.
+A dressing that is changed every week helps to hold the PICC line in place and should be then protected by a PICC Line Cover.
 Also, to reduce the risk of infection, the cap at the end of the line is replaced weekly.
 The line is regularly flushed to prevent it from blocking.
-Moreover, PICCs can not get wet, or it may cause infections.
+Moreover, PICCs can not get wet, or they may cause infections.
 Patients have to be very careful when they shower.
 When you shower, you must use a shower sleeve that is waterproof, to prevent any water from coming in.

 - The whole process is painless.